-Anthropogenic structures can support avian predator nesting and contribute to increased predation risk to GRSG.
+Anthropogenic structures can support avian predator nesting and contribute to increased predation risk to sage-grouse.
 Tall structures may be designed and maintained as non-nest facilitating.
 Tall structures that do not facilitate nesting will be given an adjusted Anthropogenic Score (Figure C. 3).
 It is anticipated that the structural composition of communication towers would render these project types to be considered nest facilitating structures.
 However, proponents may endeavor to commit to certain actions that would keep these types of structures nest-free and thus receive the non-nest facilitating benefit in their Raw HQT Score calculation.
-Please note that even though a structure may be designated as non-nest facilitating, impacts still remain to GRSG through GRSG direct avoidance and as perching potential for avian predators.
+Please note that even though a structure may be designated as non-nest facilitating, impacts still remain to sage-grouse through sage-grouse direct avoidance and as perching potential for avian predators.